ASU/webspark-drops-drupal7/profiles/openasu/modules/custom/asu_dirs/README.md

 * Import profiles from iSearch according to site configs
     * Allows the display of iSearch profiles on local site
-* Automatic profile updating
+* Automatic profile updating.
-    * Profiles are updated from iSearch via periodic cron tasks
+    * Profiles are updated from iSearch via periodic cron tasks.
     * Periodic and load-time checking of profiles against iSearch Solr index, to ensure up-to-date affiliation data
 * ASU LID Profile View will automatically substitute for the ASU DIR Solr listings if iSearch